-1622 Utilization of EITS Services As Budgeted
+1622 Utilization of EITS Services as Budgeted

-Executive Branch agencies that receive funding for EITS services, as part of their biennial budget request must use the funding for that purpose.
+Executive Branch agencies that have approved EITS funding, whether through the legislative budget process or via work programmed funds added in the interim, must use the funding for that purpose.

-If an agency believes an exception is warranted, they must submit a written request to the Chief Information Officer of the Division of Enterprise Information Technology Services.
-Both the Chief Information Officer and the Director of the Department of Administration must approve the request.
-The Chief Information Officer will notify the requesting agency of the decision.
+If an agency believes an exception is warranted, the agency must submit a written request to the Administrator of the Division of Enterprise Information Technology Services.
+The Administrator and the Governor's Finance Office must approve this request.
+The Governor's Finance Office will notify the requesting agency of the decision.